Effective Date: 27 July 2023

 We take great care to make sure that your information is kept safe, but no system or electronic data transmission is completely secure.

 You are responsible for maintaining the security of your account credentials.
 Adherium will treat access to the Services through your account credentials as authorized by you.
 Unauthorized access to password-protected or secure areas is prohibited and may lead to criminal prosecution.
+We recommend that you take all appropriate steps to secure any device that you use to access our Services.
 We may at our discretion suspend your use of all or part of the Services without notice, if we suspect or detect any breach of security.

 If you believe that information you provided to us is no longer secure, please notify us immediately using the contact information provided below.
 If we become aware of a possible security breach, we will ensure that it is addressed in accordance with applicable laws.

-When we collect your personal information, it may be transferred to our affiliated companies or service providers including where these companies or providers are located outside the jurisdiction you reside in.
-Regardless of where you live, we take care to ensure your personal information is kept safe and your right to privacy is respected.
+When we collect your Personal Data, it may be transferred to our affiliated companies or service providers including where these companies or providers are located outside the jurisdiction you reside in.
+Regardless of where you live, we take care to ensure your Personal Data is kept safe and your right to privacy is respected.
 Before we transfer your information from your country of residence or between other jurisdictions, we will make sure that there are appropriate legal and technical measures in place, so your information is kept private and secure in accordance with the laws of your country of residence.

-We will only transfer your personal information from the jurisdiction in which you reside or provide the data under the following conditions:
+We will only transfer your Personal Data from the jurisdiction in which you reside or provide the data under the following conditions:

-(b) Other personal information: only if (i) the overseas recipient is bound by the laws or a binding scheme that are/is substantially similar to the laws the data subject can enforce; or (ii) on the basis of standard contractual clauses, data processing agreements, or where there are other appropriate safeguards in place.
+(b) Other Personal Data: only if (i) the overseas recipient is bound by the laws or a binding scheme that are/is substantially similar to the laws the data subject can enforce; or (ii) on the basis of standard contractual clauses, data processing agreements, or where there are other appropriate safeguards in place.

 Adherium companies have offices in Australia, New Zealand, the United Kingdom and the USA.